Chinese hare: Taxonomy and etymology

+The Korean hare (Lepus coreanus) was at one time considered to be a subspecies of the Chinese hare; it was first described as such by Oldfield Thomas in 1892, where he noted that it could be determined to be a distinct species based on seasonal variations in its fur color compared to L. sinensis.
+It remained a subspecies in Ellerman and Morrison-Scott's 1951 Checklist of Palearctic and Indian Mammals.
+Molecular studies of mtDNA have since shown that the Korean hare is in fact a separate species.

 Description

 The Chinese hare is a small species growing to a length of about 40 to 76 cm and a weight of 1.25 to 1.94 kg with the females being rather larger than the males.
 The fur is short and coarse, the back and chest being chestnut-brown and the belly whitish.
 The large hind feet are furred, the tail is brown and the tips of the ears bear triangular black patches.
 It is distinguished from other Lepus species by the shape and details of its skull and teeth.

 Distribution and habitat

 The Chinese hare is native to the Chinese provinces of Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Jiangsu, Jiangxi and Zhejiang.
 It also occurs on Taiwan and in a small area of north-eastern Vietnam.
+The hare is found at elevations from sea level up to 5000 m; higher elevation habitats above 4000 m are typically forested with bamboo.
+Most Chinese hares inhabit hilly grasslands populated with scrub.

-The population of Chinese hare in Taiwan is considered as a subspecies, known as the Formosan hare.
+The population of Chinese hare in Taiwan is considered as a subspecies, known as the Formosan hare (L. s. formosus).
 Other than the nominate subspecies L. s. sinensis, a subspecies endemic to Hunan, L. s. yuenshanensis, has been documented since 1930.